Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

 **In AWS** case instead to create a file you will need to configure a set of environment variables in your terminal as it is defined `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set>`_.

-Once time your account is configured to be used by terraform just check that in your provider folder you have configured your desired values for your services in ``values.yaml`` before the deployment process.
 To confirm the configuration just run terraform:

 .. code-block::
     :caption: always run a plan before an apply, this will compare your current configuration with the new one